-Top part:
+Top part :

-- Battle window reminds both sides where it takes place, and between which sides, 1, as well as - where it is on the main map, through a "hole" in the battle screen that is centered on the region 2 in map - On both sides of the central information display, the flags of the participants , with the attacker located on the left-hand side on the screen (see also the red arrow decoration on battlefield) and defender on the right-hand side.
-For both side, their respective battle morale . - Next to each flag, a area will show which cards have been played by each side 5, while the current battle round is indicated in the center of the screen 6.
+- Battle window reminds both sides where it takes place, and between which sides, 1, as well as - where it is on the main map, through a "hole" in the battle screen that is centered on the region 2 in map - On both sides of the central information display, the flags of the participants 3, with the attacker located on the lefthand side on the screen (see also the red arrow decoration on battlefield) and defender on the right-hand side.
+For both side, their respective battle morale 4 is indicated inside the blue diamond, at the bottom of their flags, - Next to each flag, a area will show which cards have been played by each side 5, while the current battle round is indicated in the center of the screen 6.

-Central part:
+Central part :

-- On the far side, support and artillery units are displayed (usually on top of the semi-circle décor), then planes (not shown here), then leaders 8, right behind the combat units 9a 9b - On the top-bottom center of the battlefield you have the battle log button 10 which you can open or close (it expands or reduces at will at all time during the battle) by clicking on the arrow displayed on top of it (the battle log gives written details of everything that happens in the battle).
+- On the far side, support and artillery units are displayed 7 (usually on top of the semi-circle décor), then planes (not shown here), then leaders 8, right behind the combat units 9a 9b - On the top-bottom center of the battlefield you have the battle log button 10 which you can open or close (it expands or reduces at will at all time during the battle) by clicking on the arrow displayed on top of it (the battle log gives written details of everything that happens in the battle).
 Important: just below the battle log, when the battle starts, a button to launch the phase appears there (see one of the next screens).
 See 10 in Illustration 16.2bis below.

-Bottom part:
+Bottom part :